calpaterson/quarchive/README.md

     <img alt="quarchive logo" src="https://github.com/calpaterson/quarchive/raw/master/logo/128x128.png">
 </div>

-# Quarchive - a social bookmarking tool
+# Quarchive

+*Traditional social bookmarking, with small improvements*

 **Please beware that Quarchive is in an alpha state at the moment and has lots of bugs**